python/devguide/pullrequest.rst

 commit, a new paragraph(s) can be added to explain in proper depth what has happened (detail should be good enough that a core developer reading the commit message understands the justification for the change).

+Check :ref:`the git bootcamp <accepting-and-merging-a-pr>` for further instructions on how the commit should look like when merging a pull request.

 .. _cla: